 Associated Student Body (ASB)

 Welcome to the official Student Leadership page!
 Student Leadership is the student government on the GHC campus and it is our job to serve and represent the student body to the best of our ability.
-This page will provide updates on what is happening on campus.
-This page will also include important documents such as forms and applications for Student Leadership hosted events.
-Please feel free to explore this page for more information on Student Leadership.
+Please feel free to explore this page for more information.

-Each event hosted by Student Leadership requires hours of planning to make sure all of the details are planned out.
-Each event is led by the students, who work hard with their committees to put together the perfect events for the students.
-For each event, the student leaders have to communicate with school administrators, event planners, as well as other student groups on campus in order to ensure a successful event.
-In each committee the co-chairs, overseers, and committee members work together to set deadlines which help the committee stay on track of their work and make sure all details are taken care of.
+Each event hosted by Student Leadership requires hours of planning to make sure that every detail is perfected to the best of their ability.
+Each is led by the students, who work hard with their committees to put together the perfect events for their peers.
+For all events, the student leaders communicate with school administrators and event planners, as well as other student groups on campus to ensure its success.
+In every committee the co-chairs, overseers, and committee members work together to set deadlines which help the committee stay on track of their work and make sure all the details are taken care of.

-As the student leaders on campus, our main priority is to make the students' voices heard on campus.
-We serve the students by bringing attention to issues on our campus to Administration and providing change whenever possible.
-Every Student Leadership officer is the student representative for the 5 standing committees: Governing Board, Student Services, Operations, Curriculum and Instruction, and Human Resources.
+As the student leaders on campus, our main priority is to make sure the students' voices are being heard.
+We serve the students by bringing attention to issues on our campus to administration and advocating for change whenever possible.
+Every Student Leadership officer is the student representative for the five standing committees: Governing Board, Student Services, Operations, Curriculum and Instruction, and Human Resources.
 Each committee covers a different aspect of student life and meets once a month with department representatives and staff to discuss that month's agenda.
 Alongside the officers, every delegate also attends one of the five committee meetings.
 Students outside of the Student Leadership class have the ability to make proposals during the monthly meetings.
 A proposal is the formal process to change current student or school policies to better student life.
-An example from the past is the 7 minute passing period instead of 6 minutes with the extra time coming from nutrition.
-The students in the class brainstorm proposals and justifications on how they will benefit the lives and education of the student body as well as the campus as a whole and present these proposals at the monthly meetings.
+For instance, during class, students brainstorm and research justifications for proposals that will benefit the lives and education of the student body as well as the campus as a whole and present these options at the monthly meetings.
 This process is essential in best representing and serving the students on campus.
 For more information on how to submit a proposal to a committee, please contact a student in the Student Leadership class.